outsinre/outsinre.github.com/_posts/2018-03-26-policy-routing.md

 root@tux ~ # ipset -! del gfwlist 8.8.4.4; ipset list
 ```

-By default, *ipset* will throw an error errors when creating or adding sets or elements that do exist or when deleting elements that don't exist. `-!, -exist` will ignore the error.

-We Want all IPs associated with blocked domains be added to *gfwlist* set, which is impossible without the help of *dnsmasq* as IPs vary frequently.
-That is to say, *gfwlist* set should be updated frequently as well.
-Especially, we want to add public DNS server IP (i.e. *8.8.8.8*) to *gfwlist* at first.
+We want all IPs associated with blocked domains be added to 'gfwlist' set, which is impossible without the help of *dnsmasq* as IPs vary frequently.
+That is to say, 'gfwlist' set should be updated frequently as well.
+Especially, we want to add clean DNS servers (i.e. *8.8.8.8*) to 'gfwlist' at first.

 Save current state